samacqua/LARC/README.md

 *"How can we build intelligent systems that achieve human-level performance on challenging and structured domains (like ARC), with or without additional human guidance?
 We posit the answer may be found in studying natural programs - instructions humans give to each other to communicate how to solve a task.
 Like a computer program, these instructions can be reliably "executed" by others to produce intended outputs."*

-A comprehensive view of this dataset and its goals can be found in [Communicating Natural Programs to Humans and Machines](https://arxiv.org/abs/2106.07824)
+A comprehensive view of this dataset and its goals can be found in [Communicating Natural Programs to Humans and Machines (Neurips Dataset and Benchmark, 2022)](https://arxiv.org/abs/2106.07824)

 LARC is curated from a communication game, where one participant, the *describer* solves an [ARC task](https://github.com/fchollet/ARC) and describes the solution to a different participant,